awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## When launching many nodes, there are `Too Many Requests` errors<a name="too-many-requests"></a>

-If you launch many nodes simultaneously, you may see an error message in the user data execution logs that says `Waiter ClusterActive failed: Too Many Requests`\.
+If you launch many nodes simultaneously, you may see an error message in the Amazon EC2 user data execution logs that says `Too Many Requests`\.
 This can occur because the control plane is being overloaded with `describeCluster` calls\.
 The overloading results in throttling, nodes failing to run the bootstrap script, and nodes failing to join the cluster altogether\.

-Make sure that you are setting the values for the `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip` arguments\.
+Make sure that `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip` arguments are being passed to the worker node bootstrap script\.
 When including these arguments, there's no need for the bootstrap script to make a `describeCluster` call, which helps prevent the control plane from being overloaded\.
-For more information, see [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.
+For more information, see [Provide user data to pass arguments to the `bootstrap.sh` file included with an Amazon EKS optimized AMI](launch-templates.md#mng-specify-eks-ami)\.

 ## HTTP 401 access forbidden errors on Kubernetes API server requests<a name="troubleshooting-boundservicetoken"></a>